harrybraviner/statoil/README.md

  * Can I augment these (e.g. relections) usefully?
  * Can I do translations and rotations on training dataset?
 Could if I was prepared to 'zero' much of the background.
  * In almost all cases (99.7% of training data, all but 5 images), band 1 has a brighter maximum than band 2.
+ * The last 95 members of the dataset are all ships!
+This is probably why I saw problems when this was used in the training set!

 # Design notes